nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical.md

 | Self load data from wearables | 🕐 Pending     |

-# Discovery Outcomes Summary

-- Component Structure for Alpha - National scalable concerns
-- Good UI from previous work
-- GP Integration = hard
-- Question still to be answered - how can digital improve upon and give more benefit that manual health check - instead of just trying to make a carbon copy of existing process
-- Question still to be answered - preloading of data
-- Question still to be answered - Data in GP record vs data available to GP - what would GP's want / expect
-- Question still to be answered - Invite and cohort management

 # DHC Technical Discovery Review

 **TODO - Write a summary encompassing all work that has been completed as part of the Technical Discovery**